VEckardt/Report_AssignedRolesbyProject/README.md

 - If you drop the project parameter completely from the jsp link, then you will see all projects where the user has access to, and which role(s) he has in that projects
 - You can sort the output by clicking at the green table headers (thanks to sorttable.js)
 - I can't get the description for the groups, because the IntegrityBean don't has that information ;(
+- In the JSP script a default User ID must be set.
+I was hoping to find a way to get the User ID dynamically, but I had no success.
+Use the command "im users --fields=id,name" to get a valid ID from a system user who can view group details.
+This can be a user who is often also an integration account with admin read rights.

 ## Open Issues